system76/tech-docs/src/models/gaze16/repairs.md

 ### Steps to replace the CMOS battery:

-1. Follow the steps above to [remove the battery](#removing-the-battery) and [remove the bottom cover](#removing-the-bottom-cover).
+1. Follow the steps above to [remove the main battery](#removing-the-battery) and [remove the bottom cover](#removing-the-bottom-cover).
-2. Unplug the small white connector that connects the CMOS battery to the motherboard.
+2. Unplug the white connector that connects the CMOS battery to the motherboard.

 ![CMOS battery](./img/cmos-battery.jpg)